ugbeadie/movieworld/README.md

 # MOVIEMPIRE

-[moviempire](https://moviempire.netlify.app/) is an movie search and info site built with react.
+[moviempire](https://moviempire.netlify.app/) is a movie search and info site built with react.

 ## Features